 I find the apples keep the same nice color for several hours.
 I have tried this a day or even two in advance and the apples will start to brown just a little but they still look much nicer then they would without anything on them.

 You can also try lemon juice in a squirt bottle but I know some people don’t like that extra tartness.
 I found the lemon juice did not work quite as well as pineapple.
 Another option is a citrus-y soda like Sprite.
-I don’t personally give my children soft drinks so I have not tried that option but I have heard of people soaking the apples in 7-up or Sprite.
+I don’t personally give my children soft drinks so I have not tried that option but I have heard of people soaking the apples in 7-up or Sprite and that seems to work as well.

 The pineapple juice is pretty inexpensive and it keeps in the fridge for awhile.
 Very easy to pull out and squirt away as you are packing lunches.

 One little tip, my children LOVE sliced apples with cinnamon sprinkled on top.
-No sugar just plain cinnamon- it is one of their favorite treats and an easy way to also mask slight browning on apples.
+No sugar just plain cinnamon- it is one of their favorite treats.

 (Recipe adapted from Kathleen Daelemans)